I learned Chinese just as apps were making it easier. But this is a guide to how I’d learn Chinese again if I were doing it from scratch.

-I might refer to “Chinese” but I’m talking about Mandarin, or pǔtōnghuà (普通话) or guóyǔ (国语) depending on where you’re from.
+By the way, I might refer to “Chinese”, but I’m writing about Mandarin, or pǔtōnghuà (普通话) or guóyǔ (国语) depending on where you’re from.
 (More discussion on this in my article “Being and Speaking Chinese“.)

-In Mandarin got to the point where I could read and listen to the news, and I conducted job interviews (both as a job seeker and as a manager) in Chinese — at least when it was necessary (often not with highly educated people working in international organisations).
+In Mandarin got to the point where I could read and listen to the news and conduct job interviews (both as a job seeker and as a manager) — at least when it was necessary (often not with highly educated people working in international organisations).

 You might also like the following articles on Chinese…